 Aluminium in New Zealand

-New Zealand’s Bluff aluminium smelter produces the world’s purest aluminium.
+The Bluff aluminium smelter produces the world’s purest aluminium.
 It is used in mobile phone and computer chips, and, because of its strength and lightness, in very large passenger planes.

 The smelter exists because of the country’s hydroelectric capacity.
-New Zealand has no significant bauxite deposits, and imports the raw materials needed to make aluminium (alumina from Australia, petroleum coke from California, cryolite from Mexico and pitch from Korea).
+New Zealand has no significant bauxite deposits, and imports the raw materials needed to make aluminium (alumina from Australia, petroleum coke from California, cryolite from Mexico and pitch from South Korea).

 In the late 1920s, Arctic and Antarctic explorer Sir Douglas Mawson was an enthusiastic participant in early attempts to use Fiordland’s hydroelectric potential.
 Mawson, an engineer and chemist, tried to interest British, European and American companies in developing the area for aluminium or fertiliser manufacture.
 He invented a manufacturing process that would allow both substances to be produced at once.
 Although the companies eventually responded positively, the New Zealand government refused its support.